How Nicotine Addiction Works

 Using tobacco is more than just a series of "bad habits."
 It's a physical addiction.
 So let's talk about addiction in a real way.

-Most tobacco users have no idea why it is so tough to quit.
-And that's because no one's ever explained to them how nicotine addiction really works.
-In this video, you'll get a chance to see what a bear it can be.
-The good news is, there's help.
-Once you understand how nicotine addiction works on the brain, you'll see why medication is so important.
-It can double your chances of quitting.
-In this video, Dr. Hurt explains how addiction works and how to choose the quitting medication that's right for you.
+Why is it so tough to quit?
+This video explains how nicotine affects your brain.
+The good news is that once you understand how nicotine addiction works, you'll see why medication is so important.
+Dr. Hurt explains how addiction works and how to choose the quitting medication that's right for you.